plattenbrand/course-pro-wordpress-dev/production-repo-approach.md

 The build script creates version tags in the production repository:

-- `v1.0.0`, `v1.0.1`, etc.
+- `1.0.0`, `1.0.1`, etc.

 These tags are used by SatisPress to identify versions.
+Note that WordPress plugin versions should not include a 'v' prefix in the version headers.

 ## Benefits